Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage and likes to share its mysteries, culture & current issues.

 Tangerine and orange are some of these auspicious Chinese New Year symbols.

-Tangerine in Chinese language sound similar to the word "luck" and orange sounds like the Chinese word for "wealth".
+Tangerine in the Chinese language sound similar to the word "luck" and orange sounds like the Chinese word for "wealth".
 Through the play of words, the Chinese are associating the gift of tangerine and orange as the abundance of happiness and prosperity.

 The fruit's bright orange color also symbolizes 'gold'.
 This is an auspicious symbol of good luck and wealth, an important factor for the Chinese new year celebration.